joeyough/sentry/README.md

 - **Weeks 3–5:** Build the MVP.
 Ticket core, SNYPR bridge, email bridge, wrong-client prevention, SLA clock.
 - **Weeks 6–8:** Two pilot customers.
 Daily feedback.
 No new features — fix what breaks.
 - **Weeks 9–14:** Customer portal ships.
 Templated monthly customer reports.
 Roll to remaining 148 customers in waves.
-- **Weeks 15–20:** Named owner inside VDA.
+- **Weeks 15–20:** Named operational owner inside VDA.
 Weekly metric review.
-VDA engineers begin extending.
+VDA engineers can extend the system as licensing allows.

 Halo's failure mode was the absence of an adoption plan.
 This has one: Sibe is in the tool from day one, Slack is the feedback loop, weekly metric reviews are non-negotiable.